-1816 – 1950
+1816 – 1947

 The Nepalese proposed a diplomatic enclave in 1970 at Baneshwar but the embassy succeeded in not moving.
 The compound at Lainchaur remains the embassy, and various buildings, including staff houses, new offices and a small hall, and sports amenities, have been built at intervals since the 1960s.
 A skilful retrofit in 2011 secured the residence against any damage in the 2015 earthquake.
 The Indian embassy remains in the former British legation building and grounds.

-The first two residents had the use of a bungalow at Koulia, near the village of Ranipauwa.
-This burned down in the 1840s, and around 1850 the Rajah gave the British resident an indefinite and free right to use a spectacular site in the nearby village of Kakani, about 30 kilometres north-west of Kathmandu on the Trisuli road.
-It had magnificent views of the Himalayas. and here a resident not long afterwards built a spartan bungalow as a retreat from the city.
+The first two Residents had the use of a bungalow at Koulia, near the village of Ranipauwa.
+This burned down in the 1840s, and around 1850 the Rajah gave the British Resident an indefinite and free right to use a spectacular site in the nearby village of Kakani, about 30 kilometres north-west of Kathmandu on the Trisuli road.
+It had magnificent views of the Himalayas. and here a Resident not long afterwards built a spartan bungalow as a retreat from the city.
 The Ministry of Public Building and Works took over maintenance responsibility from the Foreign Office in 1965.
 No documentary evidence was to be found that underpinned the right of use.

 In 1971, the ambassador, Terence O’Brien, suggested to the Royal Army that they should formally take possession of the nearby old Troopers’ Lines and Chief Clerk’s House, which they occasionally used for training, in the hope that this would help consolidate Britain’s tenure.
 He had equal hopes of HM the King calling on him at Kakani in March 1972 and put in hand some refurbishment work to make the bungalow fit for the visit.
 Unfortunately, the king died six weeks before the visit and the royal family’s observance of a year’s mourning put paid to organising another.
 The bungalow remains in use today as the embassy staff’s retreat.
-It was seriously damaged in the 2015 earthquake [? now restored].
+It was seriously damaged in the 2015 earthquake [? under restoration].